https://fxtwitter.com/abacaj/status/1736819789841281372?s=46&t=90xQ8sGy63D2OtiaoGJuww

 - Connecting a Mac Mini to a 2007 Monitor: User

-suggested that if the monitor or iMac has a digital port like DVI or HDMI, it should work. - The 2007 iMac Port Issue:
+@pier1337initiated a discussion on the possibility of connecting a Mac Mini to a 2007 monitor.
+Later clarified that the monitor is from a 2007 iMac.@daainsuggested that if the monitor or iMac has a digital port like DVI or HDMI, it should work. - The 2007 iMac Port Issue:

-added more context by sharing a link to the Apple forum where itās stated that the 2007 iMac uses a Mini DVI port, leading to uncertainty if a Mac Mini could be connected using this port. - Target Display Mode:
+@pier1337added more context by sharing a link to the Apple forum where itās stated that the 2007 iMac uses a Mini DVI port, leading to uncertainty if a Mac Mini could be connected using this port. - Target Display Mode:

-provided a link explaining that the 2007 iMac does not have the target display mode, which was introduced in iMac devices in 2009 enabling them to be used as a display for another device, hence it might not be possible to use it as a monitor for Mac Mini.
+@daainprovided a link explaining that the 2007 iMac does not have the target display mode, which was introduced in iMac devices in 2009 enabling them to be used as a display for another device, hence it might not be possible to use it as a monitor for Mac Mini.

 ā· #la-plateforme (47 messagesš„):